 - Black palm printed shorts: I actually bought this while in Nice since I didn’t bring any comfortable bottoms for hiking.
 Needless to say, it has become part of my basic wardrobe.
 The exact one is no longer for sale, but here is a similar one.

-- H&M white dress: my ultimate photo dress, I wore this on my first day in Cinque Terre and Riomaggiore and it’s definitely an eye catcher.
-Little white dress ftw (the dress was bought 3 years ago, but here’s a similar one and here’s one with the same bodice!
+- A little white dress: my ultimate photo dress, I wore this on my first day in Cinque Terre and Riomaggiore and it’s definitely an eye-catcher.
+Little white dress ftw (the dress was bought 3 years ago, but here are some similar ones):

 - White racer back camisole: another basic piece that matches with anything, I wore it on this trip, to Italy, and to Vietnam, too!